apramus/seaweed-biodiversity-effects/README.md

 The files contained by this repository are numbered sequentially in the order they appear in our data analysis and figure generation workflow, each of which is described below.
 To use our code, you will need the latest version of R installed with the `cowplot`, `dplyr`, `ecodist`, `egg`, `ggplot2`, `MASS`, `plyr`, `reshape2`, and `vegan` libraries, including their dependencies.

-## `1-ramus-thesis-data-cleaned.csv`
+## `1-ramus-thesis-data-cleaned.csv` <- rename? does it nead to be cleaneD?

 The cleaned dataset used to generate all analyses and figures presented in the paper.
 These data represent the yield of individual component species in mixture and plot-level sum of each variable, in each treatment, measured on a weekly basis over the course of the 12 week experiment.
 For complete methodology, see the corresponding article or [Ramus & Long (2016) *J Ecol*](https://doi.org/10.1111/1365-2745.12509).

+Similar to our previous work, these data

 A brief description of each variable is given below.

 Field | Variable | Description
 :---: | :--- | :---